-Pros: I’ve used this before — usually once a week (thanks NYC streets!) — as well as a similar one on my hands, and really love it.
-It makes my feet feel like they’ve just been massaged with a lot of moisturizer.
-A bonus is that these ones are like booties themselves, instead of have an extra plastic wrapper that you have to add after the initial bootie, so they’re easy to get on.
-I wouldn’t suggest walking around the house, but you don’t have be bound to a specific spot while using them.
+Pros: I’ve used this before – usually once a week (thanks NYC streets!) – as well as a similar one on my hands, and love it.
+It makes my feet feel like they’ve just been massaged with a lot of moisturizers.
+It reminded me of what my friend experienced after using CBD oil from a store like Blessed CBD (https://blessedcbd.co.uk).
+I know oils are moisturizing, however, her legs were skinning bright after its use.
+Anyway, this foot mask has a bonus, because these are like booties themselves, instead of having an extra plastic wrapper that you have to add after the initial bootie, so they’re easy to get on.
+I wouldn’t suggest walking around the house, but you don’t have to be bound to a specific spot while using them.

 Cons: I’ve used these a few times and the stickers that come with the booties to seal them almost are always completely too drenched, so I feel like I’m losing out on a bit of the moisture.

 Where Can You Find It: $1.82 at Rose Rose Shop